PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   shape reconciliation and removes the now-unused aligned-rank4 and Softmax parser imports from the exporter.

-The current `fb-refactor5` work contains seventeen coherent continuations:
+The current `fb-refactor5` work contains eighteen coherent continuations:

 - `3ac19b40` centralizes the ordered fallback that repairs aligned binary shapes only when general binary repair made no change and the immediate next